johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ### Theology ###

 Participants consistently validated the theological content of the training prototype.
-Accordingly, Maize Plant Discipleship incorporates a:
+Accordingly, Maize Plant Discipleship incorporates:

-1. Holistic worldview, communal orientation, charismatic spirituality
+1. A holistic worldview, communal orientation, charismatic spirituality
--	Historical, covenantal, missionary interpretation of Scripture
+-	A historical, covenantal, missionary interpretation of Scripture
 -	Biblical theologies of discipleship, suffering and overcoming; spiritual revival, intercessory prayer and spiritual power; poverty and prosperity; personal and corporate vocation; Christ-centred servant-leadership and cultural transformation.

 <!--\begin {pause}-->